Total Ankle Replacement

 If you believe you need surgery, you should seek out an experienced foot and ankle surgeon for your treatment.
 This doctor should not only be skilled at performing the surgery you need but should also be knowledgeable about choosing patients who are appropriate for the procedure, whether it is arthrodesis or total ankle replacement.

-At Rebound Orthopedics & Neurosurgery, Jay L. Crary, M.D., C. Luke Rust, M.D., and T. Scott Woll, M.D., all have exceptional training and experience in ankle replacement and the latest ankle surgery techniques.
-Our ankle replacement surgeons are available at our Vancouver, Rose Quarter, Salmon Creek, East Vancouver, and Lake Oswego locations.
+At Rebound Orthopedics & Neurosurgery, Jay L. Crary, M.D. and C. Luke Rust, M.D. have exceptional training and experience in ankle replacement and the latest ankle surgery techniques.
+Our ankle replacement surgeons are available at our Vancouver, Rose Quarter, Salmon Creek, Camas, and Lake Oswego locations.

 What to Expect During Your Total Ankle Replacement